SteveUlin/ComplexNonsense/src/blog/system_design/static_content.md

 ## How do you serve websites globally with low latency?

-To answer the above question, we first need to talk a bit about how networking works and why some website might be slow to load.
+To answer the above question, we first need to talk a bit about how networking works and why some websites might be slow to load.

 {% nomnoml %}
 [<actor> User] <-> [Web Browser]